JeffersonLab/solid_release/howto.md

   * fg          (bring singularity to front in the host)
   * control-c   (exit singularity in the host)

-# run software after loading container
+# run software inside container
 --------------------

 ## run solid_gemc with jeffersonlab/jlabce:2.5